CEMS

 Cheaper renewables means cheaper fossil fuels

-In 2020, research charity Our World in Data published an investigation into the rapid cheapening of renewable energy relative to fossil fuels for electricity generation.1 Using the Levelized Cost of Energy (LCOE), a comprehensive measurement of the cost per unit of energy generation (including financing costs and factoring in the different lifetime of assets), to compare the different energy sources, Our World in Data found that the cost per unit using solar photovoltaics (PV) dropped by 89%, making it cheaper by almost a third (28.5%) than the next cheapest fossil fuel source, combined cycle natural gas.
+In 2020, research charity Our World in Data published an investigation into the rapid cheapening of renewable energy relative to fossil fuels for electricity generation.1 Using the Levelized Cost of Energy (LCOE), a comprehensive measurement of the cost per unit of energy generation (including financing costs and factoring in the different lifetime of assets, but not the costs of storage), to compare the different energy sources, Our World in Data found that the cost per unit using solar photovoltaics (PV) dropped by 89%, making it cheaper by almost a third (28.5%) than the next cheapest fossil fuel source, combined cycle natural gas.
 For electricity generated by onshore wind, costs decreased by 70% in the same period to levels just above solar PV, rendering it cheaper by a little more than a quarter (26.8%) compared to combined cycle gas.
 But it's even more astonishing than that.
 For generating electricity, onshore wind and solar PV are two-thirds (62.4%) cheaper than coal power and three-quarters (76.5%) cheaper than natural gas peaking.

 Great news, right?
 Well, let's think a little bit more about how these price reductions might play out in an energy market.